rhysd/gocaml/README.md

 ## Installation

 ```
-go get -u github.com/rhysd/gocaml.git
+go get -u github.com/rhysd/gocaml
 ```

-Or clone this repository and execute `make` in the directory.
+Or clone this repository into your `$GOPATH/src/github.com/rhysd/gocaml` and execute `make` in the directory.

 ## Usage